toledo60/pyLHD/README.md

 - `adjust_range`: Adjust the range of a design to [min,max]
 - `exchange`: Exchange two random elements from a specified column or row in a matrix
 - `OA2LHD`: Convert an orthogonal array (OA) into a Latin hypercube design (LHD)
+- `scale': scales the values of the points to values within [0,1].
+Includes ability to apply Rosenblatt transformation as well.
 - `williams_transform`: Apply Williams transformation to a specified design